The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): The AtLAST design study

-While the AtLAST concept is straightforward, no such design had previously been worked out in detail.
-To this end, a project including the telescope design --- structural engineering, optical design, finite element analysis, and end-to-end modeling --- was proposed to the European Union’s Horizon 2020 research and innovation program, and in March 2020 it was awarded.
-While the project officially commenced a year later, in March 2021, the telescope design work began in earnest in July 2020 with the optical design considerations later summarized in \cite{AtLAST_memo_1}.
+While noteworthy pathfinding studies have been undertaken \citep[e.g.,][]{Woody2012, Kawabe2016}, {the AtLAST design is uniquely optimized for sustainability and upgradability.} We note that AtLAST is in part inspired by such pathfinding studies as the original CCAT design, which undertook a longer and more extensive design effort than the one we present here.\footnote{For reference, the original CCAT design featured an enclosed 25-meter telescope reaching similar frequencies as AtLAST and had a limiting FoV $\approx 1^\circ$ at 850~GHz \citep[e.g.,][]{Woody2012}, while the Large Submillimeter Telescope \citep[LST;][]{Kawabe2016} featured a domeless 50-meter telescope with a limiting FoV $\approx0.7^\circ$ at the nominal upper frequency of 420~GHz for the full collecting area.
+We also note some overlap with the contemporary concept for a 60-meter submillimeter telescope reported in \cite{Lou2020}, which aims for an upper frequency of 500~GHz and a 1$^\circ$ diameter FoV.} To this end, a project including the telescope design -- structural engineering, optical design, finite element analysis (FEA), and end-to-end modeling -- was proposed to the European Union’s Horizon 2020 research and innovation program, and in March 2020 it was awarded.
+While the project officially commenced a year later, in March 2021, the telescope design work began in earnest in July 2020 with the optical design considerations later summarized in \cite{AtLAST_memo_1}. {We note for completeness that the 25-meter CCAT design effort resulted in a comparatively more detailed dynamical analysis of the antenna structure \citep{Woody2012} than currently available for AtLAST.
+As the AtLAST design progresses throughout the next phase of the project, we aim to deliver such an analysis.}